Emmanuel Rivera Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.89 team ERA ranks eighth among all league pitching staffs.
+- The Mariners have a 3.87 team ERA that ranks eighth among all league pitching staffs.

-- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (115 total, 1.1 per game).
+- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (115 total, 1.1 per game).

-- The righty's most recent appearance was on Saturday against the Toronto Blue Jays, when he went five innings, surrendering five earned runs while allowing eight hits.
+- In his last appearance on Sunday, the right-hander went six innings against the Toronto Blue Jays, giving up four earned runs while surrendering four hits.

+- In nine games this season, the 23-year-old has put up an ERA of 4.91, with 11 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.